aminrj/aminrj.github.io/_posts/2026-04-13-building-a-multi-agents-coding-workflow.md

 description: "A proof-of-concept multi-agent coding system built on OpenCode and a local Ollama model, with Discord as the human interface.
 Covers the architecture, technical decisions, limitations, and threat modeling perspective for those working in AI security."
 ---

-# Building a Local Multi-Agent Development System
+# Building a local multi-agent development system

 This post documents agent-forge: a proof-of-concept multi-agent coding system built on [OpenCode](https://opencode.ai) and a local Ollama model, with Discord as the human interface.